nelsonic/app/docs/user-dashboard.md

-## Overview
+## User Dashboard - Technical Overview

-The dashboard display:
+The standard user dashboard displays:

 - A list of jobs
+  + 'Owned' by the logged in user
+  + Where the logged in user has added a candidate to a stage of that job
-- For each jobs the list of the stages
+- For each job, the list of the stages in that job
-- For each stages of a jobs the list of candidates
+- For each stage of a job, the list of candidates in that stage

 Dashboard context object: